emacs-mirror/emacs/mps/manual/source/guide/debug.rst

    .. warning::

        After calling :c:func:`mps_arena_postmortem`, MPS-managed
-       memory is not in a consistent state, and so it is no longer safe to continue running the client program.
+       memory is not in a consistent state, and so it is not safe to continue running the client program.

 .. index::